inovotn04/CircuitPython/README.md

 ## Hello_CircuitPython

 ### Description & Code
 Makes the on-board neopixel on the metro express blink, in my case, blink different, random, colours.
-I used a bunch of random values between 0, 255 to control each of the colour values with integers hooked up to the
+I used a bunch of random values between 0, 255 to control each of the colour values with integers hooked up to

 ```python
 random.randint(0, 255)